 “You are naive… just hope your agents do not get caught alive, or we may have trouble on our hands.”
 The old man spoke solemnly, then motioned for the man to continue his report.

 “My agents spoke of a new mage, capable of healing magic.
 Although inconclusive, this particular mage is believed to be able to do more than heal himself.
-From asking around, my agents believe that this mage can possibly heal other people.”
+From asking around, my agents believe that this mage can possibly share his gifts with others.”
 Zavon ended his report.
 His eyes not wavering, stared right back at his master.
-The old man’s face lit up, and Zavon could see the plans being constructed in that ever calculating mind of his.
-It was the reaction he expected.
+The old man’s face lit up and Zavon could see the plans being constructed in that ever calculating mind of his.
+It was the reaction he wanted.

-“I have 18 altogether.
+“I have eighteen altogether.
 Two in each of Ferrent’s lower wards.”
 Zavon replied.